Overview of legislation

 Consumer Affairs Victoria can advise anyone contemplating an application.

-The Civil Claims application form and the publication, Making an Application in the Civil Claims List (both available online and from the The administrative section of a court that accepts documents filed with the court and also handles some public enquiries. of the Civil Claims List) are comprehensive and helpful (see also ‘Making a claim to VCAT’, below).
+The Civil Claims application form and the publication, Making an Application in the Civil Claims List (both available online and from the Registry of the Civil Claims List) are comprehensive and helpful (see also ‘Making a claim to VCAT’, below).

-The The time and place at which a court or tribunal hears the parties argue their case and makes a decision. is before a member of VCAT assigned to the Civil Claims List.
+The hearing is before a member of VCAT assigned to the Civil Claims List.

-VCAT sits in central Melbourne and in various suburban and country locations throughout Victoria.
-(See ‘Contacts’ at the end of this chapter.)
+VCAT sits in central Melbourne and in various suburban and country locations throughout Victoria; for the addresses of these locations, see https://www.vcat.vic.gov.au/contacts-and-locations.

 Consumer and trader dispute